$11000 Welcome Bonus

 - Winning player blackjacks pay 3 to 2.
 All other wins pay 1 to 1.

-Following are my two basic strategies.
-They differ by whether or not the dealer hits on soft 17.
+Following is my strategy when the dealer hits on soft 17.

 The following strategy shows the strategy after splitting aces, when the only options are to stand or Double Up.

-I would like to thank Charlie Patrick for his help with understanding the rules of this game and sharing his analysis with me.
+I would like to thank Charlie Patrick and Charles Mousseau for sharing the results of their own analysis with me on this game.

 - UK Casino Tables Games — Official page by the game maker.